Honey Sesame Chicken: A Sweet and Savory Takeout Favorite You Can Make at Home

 How do I keep my honey sesame chicken crispy instead of soggy?

 If you want crisp chicken, fry or bake it until very golden before you add the sauce.
 Drain off excess oil on paper towels.
 Also, coat the chicken well (flour + cornstarch) so the crust holds up when tossed in the honey sesame sauce.
-Toss quickly, just once, rather than letting it sit in sauce too long.
+Toss quickly, just once, rather than letting it sit in the sauce too long.

 Can I bake or air-fry instead of deep-frying?